DanielGitHub781/Habit-Tracker---IU/README.md

 ## Packages and modules

 - Datetime: Used for checking the habit off.
-- Json: Saving habits in a file for later use beetwen sesions.
+- Json: Saving habits in a file for later use between sessions.
 - Pandas: Displaying data in tables.
 - Unittest: Testing the Habit tracker.